Frequently Asked Questions

 What form of payment do you take?

 We accept cash, check to Best Shine, and all credit cards which are due at the time of pick up.
 If you are making other arrangements for pick up, we can take payment over the phone.
-We do not use any form of cash apps.

 Can you remove that scratch by buffing it out with a wax?